 The differences between own occupation and any occupation can be technical and confusing.
-The insurance company will do whatever they can to muddy the waters and make claims harder to file to avoid payouts.
-In this article, we will break down the differences “own occupation” and “any occupation.”
+The insurance company will do whatever it can to muddy the waters and make claims harder to file to avoid payouts.
+We will break down the differences between “own occupation” and “any occupation.”

 Own occupation refers to your specific occupation and your essential duties of that occupation.
 Let’s take the occupation of a heart surgeon, for example.
 You are not just a doctor; you are a surgeon with a specialty in cardiovascular surgery.
 To file a successful own occupation claim, you must be unable to perform the material and substantial duties of your particular subspecialty to qualify for “total disability.”
 This doesn’t mean that you are completely helpless; you just cannot go back to work and perform the same job as before.

 Let’s presume that your disability is that you’ve developed a tremor in your hands.
 As such, you cannot hold a scalpel to perform delicate heart surgeries.
 Let’s further presume that you still have the ability to perform general consultations with heart patients.
 You may be able to perform the basic duties of a general cardiologist – and on a full-time basis, but you cannot perform heart surgeries.

 Own occupation does not focus on your ability to perform some of the duties that you have as part of your job, but instead focuses on the most essential part of your “own occupation.”
 If our heart surgeon in the example above had an “own occupation” policy, the doctor would likely qualify for disability benefits.
 If the heart surgeon only defined his or her “own occupation” as a “cardiologist”, then he or she may have a more difficult time qualifying for disability.

 Most disability policies that have an “own occupation” will convert to an “any occupation” after two years.